 The only ones who are there for you, from cradle to grave, are your sisters.

-“I know I look like Gertie Hansen,” my sister said to me during the worst week of our lives.
-“But why do I seem to be living her life, too?”
+“I know I look like Gertie Hansen,” my sister said, “but why do I seem to be living her life, too?”

 I remember wishing I had an answer when my sister asked that question during the worst week of our lives.
 It was August, a month that is cruel to my family, or at least it seems that way.

 In 2018, it was the month that my sister’s husband died.
 His passing came suddenly, with no warning signs or symptoms, and it left a void that will never be filled.

 The experts don’t tell you what to expect when your sister loses her soul mate.
-They don’t tell you that it seems like two people died instead of one.
-And they sure don’t tell you that you will feel helpless to do anything to ease your sister’s pain.
+They don’t tell you that it will seem as if two people died, instead of one, and they sure don’t tell you that you will feel helpless to do anything at all to ease your sister’s pain.

 No, they don’t tell you any of that.

 We’ve been through all of life’s ups and downs together, but never – not ever – has a year been so difficult as this one.

 Based on all of that, this week’s 52 Ancestors prompt should have been easy.
-I understand the amazing bond shared between sisters because I am lucky enough to have that bond.
-But words have not come easily during this month that marks the one-year anniversary of my brother-in-law’s death.
+I understand the amazing bond shared between sisters because I’m lucky enough to have that bond.
+But words haven’t come easily during this month that marks the one-year anniversary of my brother-in-law’s death.

-The only thing that really caught my attention this week was a photo of Gertrude Baugh’s sister, Florence.
-I’ve shared it at the top of this post.
+The only thing that caught my attention was a photo of Gertrude Baugh’s sister, Florence.
 Doesn’t she look amazing?
 If 1910 had an It girl, that girl would be Florence Baugh, hands down.